WING-NUS/wing-website/content/post/25-12-10-jiaying-neurips/index.md

 {{< figure src="jiaying-neurips-2.jpg" alt="Jiaying at NeurIPS 2025" >}}

-Bryan Low (the organiser of the NeurIPS 2025 networking session for our School of Computing) also notes the unique "3C"s attributes of our schook:
+Bryan Low (the organiser of the NeurIPS 2025 networking session for our School of Computing) also notes the unique "3C"s attributes of our school:

 > (1) We provide environment & resources to champion bold initiatives & tackle grand challenges.
 As a result, we can go beyond publications to produce research breakthroughs, societal impact & thought leadership.
 >